tmns/movierama/README.md

 * Filters for movie results.

 ## Challenges
-* A main challenge I faced was the double rendering of event handlers on all movie result items whenever another page of results was fetched (ie, due to the user scrolling).
+A main challenge I faced was the double rendering of event handlers on all movie result items whenever another page of results was fetched (ie, due to the user scrolling).
 This led me to defining the event handlers in the view modules rather than the controllers, as this way I was able to add an event handler to each movie result item individually.

-I am not very happy with this solution because it blurs the borders of compartementalization - ie, I shouldn't have to import a controller into my view.
+I am not very happy with this solution though because it blurs the borders of compartmentalization - ie, I shouldn't have to import a controller into my view.

 Another solution I was originally thinking of was to do something like the following:
 ```
 const movieResults = document.querySelectorAll(".result");
 movieResults = movieResults.slice(-20);